nvnmandadhi/openshift-v3.11-virtualbox/README.md

 # openshift-v3.11-virtualbox

-## This repository helps install an Openshift v3.11 cluster using Ansible, VirtualBox instances and nip.io DNS
+##### This repository helps install an Openshift v3.11 cluster using Ansible, VirtualBox instances and nip.io DNS

 #### Instructions:
      1. ./install.sh
      2. vagrant ssh master
-     3. From the master run, sudo htpasswd -c /etc/origin/master/htpasswd
+     3. From the master run, sudo htpasswd -c /etc/origin/master/htpasswd admin
      4. Follow the prompt and change the password for admin user
      5. Add cluster-admin role using, oc adm policy add-cluster-role-user cluster-admin admin
      6. Access the cluster from https://console.apps.192.168.0.10.nip.io